ashleymaeconard/TIMEOR/app/www/timeor_getting_started.md

 - Question 5 asks: "Compare multiple methods (alignent and differential expression)?"
 If this question is left to 'Yes' (which is **strongly** encouraged), TIMEOR will run all methods for the user to determine the best suited method.
 This is important because in many cases the categorical method DESeq2 which does not consider gene trajectories, still returns a robust set of differentially expressed genes.
 If this is set to 'No', TIMEOR will run for alignment (if applicable): HISAT2, and for DE: DESeq2 (if distant time points selected in Question 4), or ImpulseDE2 (if close time points selected in Question 4).

 - Question 6 asks: "What is the maximum number of time steps over which one gene can influence the transcription of another gene?"
-This question prompts the user to tell TIMEOR the timespan over which one gene can *directly* influence another.
-Within this timespan all interactions are considered.
+This question prompts the user to tell TIMEOR the window of time over which one gene can *directly* influence another.
+Within this window all interactions are considered.
 It is advised to keep this value small if the time points are spaced out.
 Said differently, at each time point $t$ for a differentially expressed gene $g$, if Question 6's answer were 2, TIMEOR would be asking, what are potential interactions of $g$ with other TFs across $t+1$ and $t+2$.

 ## Method and question choice assistance